sinai-igh/admix_phewas/README.md

  - Significance threshold AA: p<1.60x10-05
  - Significance threshold HL: p<4.88x10-06

+Postprocess SAIGE output:
-I consolidate results into a single file that has results for all phecodes tested with original SAIGE output columns (with an addional column added to the results file that has the phecode name).
-I filter down this results file to retain associations below a significance threshold of p<5x10-4 to scan for admixture mapping peaks.
-The top position of each AM peak was defined by the first position with the most significant p-value for a given association, and start and stop positions for the peak interval are defined as the positions at which the p-value signal drops below one order of magnitude from the peak.  (see preprint linked at top for more details)
+* Merge results into a single file that has results for all phecodes tested with original SAIGE output columns (with an addional column added to the results file that has the phecode name).
+* Filter down this results file to retain associations below a significance threshold of p<5x10-4 to scan for admixture mapping peaks.
+* The top position of each AM peak was defined by the first position with the most significant p-value for a given association, and start and stop positions for the peak interval are defined as the positions at which the p-value signal drops below one order of magnitude from the peak.  (see preprint linked at top for more details)

 This script filters this consolidated results file, identifies the number of unique GWS peaks per phecode per chromosome, defines peak boundaries, and adds some additional annotation.
 Following use of this script, peaks should be plotted and boundaries manually inspected some admixture mapping peaks can have complex structure that require manual adjustment.